 Systane Balance uses Polyquaternium-1 at very low concentrations, as a preservative.
 Polyquad (Polyquaternium-1) is commonly used as a preservative in ophthalmic solutions that treat glaucoma, even though it is a derivative of BAK.
 This is because, though bacteria cells attract it, eye cells reject it.

 The active ingredient in Thera tears is Sodium Carboxymethylcellulose.
 It lubricates the eye by sticking to the eye cells and mimicking the natural tear makeup.
-In this way it is retained by the cells.
-For Systane, the active ingredient propylene glycol , lubricates the eye by forming a protective layer over the eye’s mucous membrane.
+In this way, it is retained by the cells.
+Systane, the active ingredient propylene glycol , lubricates the eye by forming a protective layer over the eye’s mucous membrane.
 This relieves inflammation and irritation.

 The non-active ingredients in Thera tears are important in making the vanishing preservative and addressing osmolarity (concentration or saltiness) of the tears by ensuring the solution is hypotonic (having low osmotic pressure).
 Hydroxypropyl guar (HP guar) stabilizes the tear film by increasing its thickness (viscosity).
 The other inactive ingredients work towards further lubrication of the eye.
-Together with the mineral oil and the phospholid, they form an emulsion that restores the lipid layer and tear film bringing relief for dry eye.
+Together with the mineral oil and the phospholipid, they form an emulsion that restores the lipid layer and tear film bringing relief to dry eye.

 Thera tears is reputed to be the dry eye therapy for immediate and long lasting relief.
 It does this by increasing viscosity to minimize evaporation, ‘sticking’ and retaining moisture to the cornea, and the rest of the eye.
 Moreover, its hypotonic nature counters high salty concentration, which is detrimental to the eye.